OrdinaryMagician/ibuki_m/README.md

 ### Slot 2 - Shinigami ZC7 *[Pistol]*

-A well-known *"edgy imitation"* of the **Heckler and Mok P7** handgun.
-Made famous by the advertising material **Shinigami Inc.** distributed to promote the weapon, featuring a rather... *"lightly-dressed"* nun with cat ears.
+The ***"Zica Seven"*** is a well-known *"edgy imitation"* of the **Heckler and Mok P7** handgun, made famous by the advertising material **Shinigami Inc.** distributed to promote the weapon, featuring a rather... *"lightly-dressed"* nun with cat ears.

 Like its more modest counterpart, it is chambered for **9mm Parabellum**.
 Some sort of mechanism in the gun appears to imbue the rounds with a potent electric charge.
 The nature of this process is unknown.

-Snugly held with both hands, the weapon has easily manageable recoil, making it quite useful in any situation.
+Snugly held with both hands (very snugly, considering **Ibuki**'s size), this weapon has easily manageable recoil, making it quite useful in any situation.
 The gun is equipped with an under-barrel laser and flashlight combo for ease of aiming and illuminating dark areas, and also reflex sights to allow for even more precise long range aiming.

 Tapping the utility key toggles the flashlight.
 Holding the key spins the gun, just for the sake of coolness.